What is dengue fever?

-Using DEET based insect repellents on the skin and clothing
+Using DEET-based insect repellents on the skin and clothing

 Using permethrin sprayed or soaked clothing as the Aedes mosquitoes bite during the daytime hours

-Staying in well-screened or air conditioned areas
+Staying in well-screened or air-conditioned areas

 When should I call my healthcare provider?

 Call your healthcare provider if you have fever within 3 weeks of travelling to an area affected by the disease.
-Also call your healthcare provider right away if your symptoms get worse or you have new ones.
+Also call your healthcare provider right away if your symptoms get worse or if you have new ones.